 Knowing the names of team members

-If a leader or manager remotely manages several teams over several countries and have several thousand employers, they will not be expected to know the names of team members.
-However, there are several situations when having those names to hand are vital.
+If a leader or manager remotely manages several teams in several countries and has several thousand employers, they will not be expected to know the names of team members.
+However, there are several situations when having those names to hand is vital.

 There will be times when they are paying a flying visit to one of the teams or one of several local teams.
 It is a big mistake not to take the time to learn the names of their employees in advance.
 At least they need to be able to refer to his or her name in a timely way.